brandlewco/blumberg-law/content/pages/attorney-profile.md

     showExcerpt: false
     showReadMoreLink: false
     readMoreLinkLabel: See All Testimonials
+    subtitle: >-
-    subtitle: 'Hear from our clients why Bruce is the best choice for '
+      Hear from our clients why Bruce is your best choice for criminal defense, and family law
   - type: FeaturedCasesSection
     elementId: ''
     showDate: true